apache/skywalking-website/README.md

 1. Install hugo
 1. Pull this repo into your local environment, and run `hugo server`  at the root folder, you can see the site preview from http://localhost:1313
 1. To generate the static website, run `hugo`.
-According to ASF policy, the deployment has to be manually done by a committer.
-Use the generated `public` folder to update the `asf-site` branch, and push the updates to the upstream.

 ## Contributing